See the Rockies from a Saddle!

-Horses and Alberta go back a long way.
+Horses and Alberta go back a long way (150 years).
 The

 west was explored with horses, tamed by mounties on horseback,

-settled with horses and ploughed with horses.
+settled with horse-drawn wagons and ploughed with horses.
 Today there are

 numerous opportunites for exploring Alberta on horseback.
 Here